SeriousBug/gandi-live-dns-rust/Readme.md

 - Follow the instructions in the example config to get your API key and put it in the config
 - Follow the examples in the config to set up which entries you want to update
 - Use `cargo run` to build and run the program

+> Warning!
+>
+> This tool does not rate limit itself, or otherwise do anything that limits how often it sends changes to Gandi's servers.
+> It's up to you to use the tool properly and avoid abusing Gandi's servers.
+The tool is one-shot, so all you have to do is
+> to avoid running it too often.